Hriidesh/Face-Recog/README.md

 # Face-Recognition
-still in progress, come back in a bit
+still in progress, come back in a bit for results